Experimental design for Partially Observed Markov Decision Processes: Discrete Examples

-To compare the two policies we ran a simulation study with $T=500$, and $500$ simulations for both the POFI and the FOFI policy.
-Another $500$ simulations were run where the plays (control) where chosen randomly.
+We ran simulation studies with $T=500$, and $1000$ simulations to compare the POFI and the FOFI policies.
+Another $1000$ simulations were run where the plays (control) where chosen randomly.
 The parameter $\theta$ was estimated using an EM algorithm.
-The results of this estimation under each policy are given in Table~\ref{adversarial_table} where the POFI controls produce least variance and the most accurate estimates.
+The results of this estimation under each policy are given in Table~\ref{adversarial results} where the POFI controls with $m>1$ produced the most stable results, but little additional improvement is seen for $m>3$.
+Table~\ref{adversarial results2} in the Supplementary Materials provides results for up to $m=7$.